bcritt1/H-S-Documentation/scripts/farmshare/readme.md

 ```bash
 pwd
 ```
-and you will see something like ```/home/yourUsername/```. ```pwd``` stand for "print working directory" and it tells you "where you are located" in your computer.
+and you will see something like ```/home/yourUsername/```. ```pwd``` stands for "print working directory" and it tells you "where you are located" in your computer.
 On a graphical system, this would be like the file you have open in
 File Explorer.
 Our directory is empty right now, so let's create some directories (or folders):
 ```bash
 mkdir out/ err/ outputs/